renuka1217/k8sforbeginners/k8s/architecture/eks_architecture.md

+# Modernize Applications with Microservices Using Amazon EKS

+Refer this architecture

 - The Elastic Network Interface is automatically attached to the Amazon Elastic Compute Cloud (Amazon EC2) bare metal (ESXi) hosts in VMware Cloud on AWS during the software-defined data center (SDDC) provisioning.